SystemRDL/systemrdl-compiler/docs/model_traversal.rst

 .. image:: img/walker-listener.svg
    :align: center

+.. note:: Since the :class:`~systemrdl.node.RootNode` does not actually represent
+        a register model component, the :class:`~systemrdl.walker.RDLWalker`
+        intentionally skips it during traversal.

 To create a listener, extend :class:`~systemrdl.walker.RDLListener` and implement your custom callback methods.
 In the example below, ``MyListener`` prints a message